emoji-gen/libemoji/README.md

 - Debian 10 Buster

 ### macOS
+When you build this on macOS, please run the commands below before building.

 ```
 $ brew install cmake
 ```

 ### Debian 10 Buster
+When you build this on Debian 10 Buster, please run the commands below before building.
+It probably works as well on other Debian versions.

 ```
 $ sudo apt-get update